ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Client and the Aggregator it is being sent to.
 In addition, Clients must be able to authenticate the Aggregator they upload to.

-HTTPS provides confidentiality between the DAP client and the leader, but this is not sufficient since the helper's report shares are relayed through the leader.
-Confidentiality of report shares is achieved by encrypting each report share to a public key held by the respective aggregator using {{!HPKE}}.
-Clients fetch the public keys from each aggregator over HTTPS, allowing them to authenticate the server.
+HTTPS provides confidentiality between the DAP Client and the Leader, but this is not sufficient since the Helper's report shares are relayed through the Leader.
+Confidentiality of report shares is achieved by encrypting each report share to a public key held by the respective Aggregator using {{!HPKE}}.
+Clients fetch the public keys from each Aggregator over HTTPS, allowing them to authenticate the server.

-Aggregators MAY require clients to authenticate when uploading reports.
+Aggregators MAY require Clients to authenticate when uploading reports.
 This is an effective mitigation against Sybil {{Dou02}} attacks in deployments where it is practical for each Client to have an identity provisioned (e.g., a user logged into an online service or a hardware device programmed with an identity).